MCT-master/mct-master.github.io/_posts/2020-11-15-team-c-ambisonic.md

 It could be an interesting idea and is fun, however, what is its practical application?.
 Imagine if we are in a serious business meeting, why would we need such an effect?
 Why do we need to mess around in the 3D spatial audio?
 Who has the time to do this unless they are interested in the sound field?

-((I think the reason it is useful is because it lets the mind use less effort in determining the location of people in the virtual space.
+((I((Joni here)) think the reason it is useful is because it lets the mind use less effort in determining the location of people in the virtual space.
 I imagine that having six floating voices is not a natural condition whereas we have cognitive systems evolved to place people in the space we share.
 Mobile ‘phone users in cars use too much brain power while talking compared to drivers chatting with a person in the car)).

 Purpose of this: